 General Exhibition Rules

-2. Any protest must be made in writing to the Show Secretary before 3.30pm on that day of the show, together with a deposit of 50p, which will be refunded if the protest is considered justifiable by the Show Sub-Committee.
+2. Any protest must be made in writing to the Show Secretary before 3.30pm on the day of the show, together with a deposit of 50p, which will be refunded if the protest is considered justifiable by the Show Sub-Committee.
 The Show Sub-Committee may, if it upholds the protest, alter the decisions of the judge for that class.

 3. All entries for handicrafts, cookery and photography classes MUST BE THE WORK OF THE EXHIBITOR and must not have been exhibited in any previous Charlbury and District Garden Society Show.